Where the Pelican Builds and Other Poems: Critical reception

-Writing in The Australasian soon after the book's publication a reviewer stated that the poems "Mrs Foott...has always had the great merit of giving us a faithful reflex of the actual life and nature existing before her eyes, and is one of those who have helped to make intelligible to dwellers in town the character and the visbible aspects and the romantic and poetic associations of life in the far solititude sof central Australia.
-And this quality of faithful realism of view in the first place, as a foundation for poetic treatment, is as apparaent in these poems as in her bright and graphic prose."
+Writing in The Australasian soon after the book's publication a reviewer stated that the poems "Mrs Foott...has always had the great merit of giving us a faithful reflex of the actual life and nature existing before her eyes, and is one of those who have helped to make intelligible to dwellers in town the character and the visible aspects and the romantic and poetic associations of life in the far solicitudes of central Australia.
+And this quality of faithful realism of view in the first place, as a foundation for poetic treatment, is as apparent in these poems as in her bright and graphic prose."

 A reviewer in The Queenslander found merit, of a kind: "As a rule our local writers are below mediocrity, and one is almost afraid to open a volume of poems when informed that it is the work of a local author, but in the case of Mrs. Foott matters are different, and it is pleasing, therefore, to welcome to the world of letters one who has undoubted claims to recognition as an Australian songstress.
 The poems are all of them comparatively short pieces — most of them dealing with Australian subjects — and throughout these latter runs a strong feeling of affection and admiration of the new country destined, if Mrs. Foott's aspirations are fulfilled, to become great and glorious.
 Though there is nothing excessively striking, all the pieces are meritorious to a certain extent, the phraseology exceedingly happy at times, and the versification and rhyming correct and pleasing."